stringbean/sbt-dependency-lock/README.md

 addSbtPlugin("software.purpledragon" % "sbt-dependency-lock" % "<version>")
 ```

-And then generate a lock file with `sbt dependencyLockWrite`.
-This will resolve dependencies and output a lockfile
+Then generate a lockfile with `sbt dependencyLockWrite`.
+This will resolve dependencies and output a lockfile containing
-containing all dependencies (including transitive ones) to `build.sbt.lock`.
+all dependencies (including transitive ones) to `build.sbt.lock`.

 The lockfile can then be checked with `sbt dependencyLockCheck`: